-Again: They’re fine, modern, speedy performances – live, well executed, and certainly never boring.
-Perhaps that’s enough to make one notice that the New York Philharmonic is back in business in any repertoire, Perhaps that’s enough to make the point that music is really never boring, when Jaap van Zweden is at the helm (something that my limited live exposure to him would confirm) – no matter much the repertoire choice.
+Again: They’re fine, modern, speedy performances – live, well executed, and certainly never boring (if definitely not great).
+Perhaps that’s enough to make one notice that the New York Philharmonic is back in business in any repertoire.
+Perhaps that’s enough to make the point that music is really never boring, when Jaap van Zweden is at the helm (something that my limited live exposure to him would confirm) – no matter much the repertoire choice.
 But just a couple very good live performances of evergreen symphonies – not even very particularly and specifically prepared and painstakingly recorded – does seem to send an odd message.
 It seems to say: We are blissfully unaware of where classical music is at, in the 21st century; our message is one of ‘same-old-same-old’.
 Perhaps it isn’t; Jaap van Zweden has at least shown a willingness to include non-standard repertoire so far, with an incident of Steven Stucky peaking from a litany of romantic classics.
 But one hopes that the days of innovative, quality programming under Alan Gilbert haven’t already come to an end.

 Beethoven Cycles for America